Income Management policy

 prevent arrears and legal action from occurring

-2. Encourage customers to self-monitor by checking their rent and service
+2. Encourage customers to self-monitor by checking their rent and service charge accounts frequently and regularly

 3. Implement B3Living’s policy of advance rent payment from new